federicg/cubed_sphere/README.md

 and to have in the PATH pc variable the gmsh executable

-# Download world input dem to be processed at,
+- Download world input dem to be processed at, http://sgbd.acmad.org:8080/thredds/fileServer/regcminput/SURFACE/GTOPO_DEM_30s.nc
-http://sgbd.acmad.org:8080/thredds/fileServer/regcminput/SURFACE/GTOPO_DEM_30s.nc

-#
-To visualize type the final mesh type gmsh mesh_final.mesh